life-itself/artearthtech.com/content/blog/the-aet-community-reading-list.md

 _Cracking the Coding interview_

-_White fragility - Why It’s So Hard for White People to Talk About Race_
+_White Fragility - Why It’s So Hard for White People to Talk About Race_

 _All books of Max Otte_